Programming-Systems-Lab/deckard-analysis-kit/README.md

 Deckard's default is 0.95.
 With the arrays set as they are above, each pair of codebases will be compared nine times, once for each combination of token and similarity settings.

-3. Invoke the runner script with:
+Finally, invoke the runner script with:

 	./runner.sh